arrow-kt/arrow-website/content/docs/learn/collections-functions/recursive.md

 Algorithms with a functional flavor tend to favor recursion over looping.
-This is often hidden in higher-level functions like `map` and `filter`, so you don't often see it on your code.
+This is often hidden in higher-level functions like `map` and `filter`, so you don't often see it in your code.
 However, when the time comes, some platforms (including the JVM) can make your life quite difficult: deep recursion means a deep stack, so you can easily get a `StackOverflowError`, even for not-so-big values.